Kong Alternatives

 Migration steps

-1. Self-host Tyk via Docker or sign up for Cloud Edge.
+1. Self-host Tyk OSS via Docker, or sign up for the Cloud Starter free trial.

-2. Migrate Kong routes and plugins to Tyk equivalents (most cross-cutting concerns map cleanly).
+2. Map Kong routes and plugins to Tyk equivalents; most cross-cutting concerns (rate limiting, JWT auth, OAuth2) translate cleanly.

-3. If using GraphQL: migrate federation config to Tyk's native federation support.
+3. If GraphQL is in scope, migrate federation config to Tyk's native Federation support rather than a plugin layer.

-Not for: Tyk is the wrong fit for teams who depend on Kong's specific plugin ecosystem (especially custom plugins); Kong OSS is hard to leave there.
+Not for: Tyk is the wrong fit for teams whose value driver is Kong's specific plugin ecosystem (especially custom OpenResty plugins); Kong OSS fits that better.

 Paid plans from $600.00/mo